 Pixel 4a is the second installment to Google’s budget smartphone lineup.
 It’s got the best-in-class camera, a fresh punch-hole display in a Pixel phone, and a compelling price of $349 / £349 / AU$599.
 If you are on a budget and love photography, should you upgrade to Pixel 4a?
-Here’s the full review to make things easier for you.
+Here’s the Google Pixel 4a Review: Camera King at $349 to make things easier for you.

 The Pixel 4a has a punch hole design upfront with an utterly outdated Gorilla Glass 3 protection.
 The back of the phone includes a square cutout copied from its so-called flagship Pixel 4 but only consists of a single primary camera with a flash.
 Both the back and sides of the device are made of plastic, but they do a great job of covering smudges and fingerprints.